precice/calculix-adapter/docs/adapter-calculix-pastix-build.md

 Make sure you have a working installation of preCICE.
 Also run these installation commands, (after a call to `sudo apt update` and `sudo apt upgrade`) :
 `sudo apt install build-essential cmake git gfortran flex bison zlib1g-dev nvidia-cuda-toolkit-gcc libspooles-dev libyaml-cpp-dev`

+{% version %}
+Up to the adapter v2.20.1, the dependency package `libyaml-cpp-dev` was also required.
+{% endversion %}

 {% note %}
 You can get these elsewhere or build them from source.
 In particular, it is probably wise to have a more up to date CUDA installation than the one provided on the Ubuntu repository.
 Again, feedback is appreciated!
 {% endnote %}